Quad 4 engine: Common features

 The Quad 4 name is derived from the engine's four-cylinder, four valve-per-cylinder layout.
 The engine has a cast iron block.
 The head, camshaft carriers, and timing chain cover are aluminum, and the sump is die-cast aluminum.

 Although cogged timing belts were becoming popular among contemporary overhead cam designs, the Quad 4 uses timing chains to drive both camshafts, as well as the water pump.
 Engine accessories are driven by a single-plane serpentine belt.

 Fuel is delivered by an electronic fuel injection system, and spark is produced by a distributorless ignition system called "direct-fire", that alternately fires two ignition coils located under the cast aluminum engine cover.

 Reception

 Following the engine's release in 1988, Oldsmobile promoted the Quad 4 name with cars like the Oldsmobile Aerotech.
 Although the engines in the Oldsmobile Aerotechs were purpose-built and turbocharged, they were meant to showcase the design's capability.
 At the 1988 Indianapolis 500, the pace car was an Oldsmobile Cutlass Supreme convertible powered by a turbocharged production Quad 4.

-After positive reviews for the first few years of sales, the automotive press began to criticize the Quad 4 for its NVH levels when compared to turbocharged four-cylinders, V6es, and occasionally V8s.
+After positive reviews for the first few years of sales, the automotive press began to criticize the Quad 4 for its NVH levels when compared to competitors.

 The design gained a minor following in hot rodding circles due to its resemblance to a 1930s Offenhauser engine once the ribbed aluminum cover was removed, exposing the tall cam towers and deep valley between them holding the spark plugs.